 Letter from the Publisher

-Los Angeles is often described as 72 suburbs in search of a city.
-The insinuation is that this town is a broken tapestry of indifferent fiefdoms, though L.A. has proved again and again that a large metropolis can feel like a community and have a heart.
-Home to tens of thousands of nonprofit organizations, with a citizenry donating about $10 billion annually, the city consistently lands near the top of philanthropic lists.
-And one of Hollywood’s great benefactors, producer Brian Grazer, has been at the forefront of children’s issues for decades.
+Los Angeles is described as 72 suburbs in search of a city.
+The insinuation is that this town is a broken tapestry of indifferent fiefdoms, even though L.A. has proven again and again that a large metropolis can feel like a community with a heart.
+Home to tens of thousands of nonprofit organizations, with a citizenry donating $11.2 billion this year, the city consistently lands near the top of all philanthropic lists.

 PRESIDENT & PUBLISHER